Jallianwala Bagh massacre: Aftermath

 After Churchill's speech in the House of Commons debate, MPs voted 247 to 37 against Dyer and in support of the Government.
 Cloake reports that despite the official rebuke, many Britons still "thought him a hero for saving the rule of British law in India."

 Rabindranath Tagore received the news of the massacre by 22 May 1919.
 He tried to arrange a protest meeting in Calcutta and finally decided to renounce his British knighthood as "a symbolic act of protest".
 In the repudiation letter, dated 31 May 1919 and addressed to the Viceroy of India, Lord Chelmsford, he wrote "I ... wish to stand, shorn, of all special distinctions, by the side of those of my countrymen who, for their so called insignificance, are liable to suffer degradation not fit for human beings."

-Gupta describes the letter written by Tagore as "historic".
-He writes that Tagore "renounced his knighthood in protest against the inhuman cruelty of the British Army to the people of Punjab", and he quotes Tagore's letter to the Viceroy "The enormity of the measures taken by the Government in Punjab for quelling some local disturbances has, with a rude shock, revealed to our minds the helplessness of our position as British subjects in India ...
-[T]he very least that I can do for my country is to take all consequences upon myself in giving voice to the protest of the millions of my countrymen, surprised into dumb anguish of terror.
-The time has come when badges of honour make our shame glaring in the incongruous context of humiliation ..."
-English Writings of Rabindranath Tagore Miscellaneous Writings Vol# 8 carries a facsimile of this hand written letter.
+Dyer's response and motivation

+Dyer wrote an article in the Globe of 21 January 1921, entitled, "The Peril to the Empire".
+It commenced with "India does not want self-government.
+She does not understand it."
+Dyer wrote later that: